phpearth/PHP.earth/content/smart-questions.md

         <span>Research your problem before you ask for help.</span>
       </div>
       <div class="description">
-        <p>Look for tutorials, documentation, and similar questions asked in the
+        <p>Look for tutorials, documentation, and similar questions asked before.</p>
-        past.</p>
         <p>You may be able to save the time of the helper, and even if your
-        research doesn't answer your questions, you'll be better able to convey your questions in a better, more sensible manner.</p>
+        research doesn't answer your questions, you'll be able to convey your questions in a more sensible manner.</p>
       </div>
       <div class="extra">
         <a class="ui blue label" href="https://php.earth/docs/faq/misc/how-to-google"><i class="attach icon"></i> Google operators</a>